ontodev/ldtab/spec/README.md

     - datatype
     - annotation: for RDF reifications and OWL annotations

-In the following, we discuss these tables in more detail.
+In the following, we discuss these tables and their contents in more detail.

 ## LDTab Metadata

 Metadata typically consist of key–value pairs.
 Metadata that describe the contents of the RDF graph can me stored in the ldtab table.
 Such metadata can include the `ldtab` verison, relevant schemas for data validation, etc.

 ## Prefixes